TLC-1990/milestone-4/README.md

 ## 1. Project Overview

-A responsive restaurant website built with Python and Django, featuring a reservation booking system, user registration, and a menu display.
-The project demonstrates full-stack development, including database design, form validation, and deployment to Heroku.
+A responsive e-commerce website for an artist to showcase and sell their artwork and services online.
+The site allows users to browse available artworks, filter by categories, add items to a shopping cart, make custom artwork requests and complete purchases through a secure checkout process.
+The site also includes user registration and authentication, order management (viewing for users and superusers), and an admin portal for managing products and orders.

+The superuser (the artist/website owner) is able to add, edit, and delete products, view all orders, and manage user accounts through the Django admin interface.

 ### Features

 - User registration and authentication
-- Table booking with date and time selection
-- Prevents double bookings and bookings in the past
+- Artwork listing with filtering options
+- Shopping cart and checkout process
-- Email confirmation for reservations
+- Email confirmation for orders
-- View, edit, and cancel bookings
+- View (user and superuser(owner)), edit(superuser), and cancel orders(superuser)
 - Responsive design for all devices
-- Menu and reviews page
+- Biography page about the artist
-- Admin portal for managing bookings and users
+- Admin portal for managing products, orders and requests.

 ## Criteria provided by Code Institute